Christoph33one/post-plan-travel/README.md

 # Data structure
 Data Structure (models)
 All of the data structuring was completed when creating my backend API.
 The repository and accompanying README can be found here: Click [here](https://github.com/Christoph33one/post-planner-api/blob/main/assets/data%20structure%20.png) to view.

 ---

+# Custom components
+HeroImageComponent: The HeroImage component allows you to showcase visually appealing images or banners at the top of your website.
+It helps in grabbing the user's attention and creating a memorable first impression.

+CategoryIcon: The CategoryIcon component allows you to display icons and links related to different categories on your website.
+It improves the user experience by providing intuitive visual cues and easy navigation.

+MoreDropdown: The MoreDropdown component provides a dropdown menu with additional options or actions.
+It helps in organizing and presenting additional features or settings, allowing users to access more functionality without cluttering the interface.

+NotFound: The NotFound component is useful for displaying a custom error page when a user navigates to a non-existent or unavailable page.
+It improves user experience by providing a clear message and visual representation of the error, helping users understand and navigate back to valid content.

+By incorporating these custom components, you can enhance the visual appeal, user experience, and functionality of your website, ultimately improving engagement and user satisfaction.

+---